lifesavers/calendar/README.md

 Leap Year Answer Key: N, N, N, N, Y, N, N, N, Y, N, Y, N, N

 ⁸: For the Bestday, Restday Ordering, an even more divinely-driven "random pseudo-random" can settle the Bestday, Restday Order to National Institutes of Standards and Technology⁵ (NIST), IntEranacional Observers, et. al. Grades of Random Seed Randomness.
 Only after the coinflip, Bestday⁵ emerged as the Superlatively Best Culturally for the end of a Grinding Workweek, and that may be settled (or its opposite settled) in the Will without 50|50 Resort.
 My vote is for Bestday - Restday, reasoning this thru for any⁵ Population that expresses Anticipation for the Weekend and "No Special Committment" to Religious Ᏼranch Worship on the 1st or the 7th Day Adventisms in particular on this Nomic Naming Matter, which sidesteps ""Sabbath | Shabbat"" Controversial Namings of the Saturday (Saturn's Day) or Sunday (Sun's Day).

+⁹: Recently, the Author filed for a Name Change, and the initials on the Filing, if the Name Change is Granted, will work out to ÆĐᏴC.
+The altarnative, ÆĐᏴC, was considered carefully, but the sentence syntax, the message and the ☾almunity⁵ Protective need, is more clear as "Æve Đarius Ᏼranch Clay⁵man", which re:solves to ÆĐᏴC.
+The alignment with the BC-AD temporal spectrum is a musical "accidental".
+It was not a CORE intended feature of the Name, but accompanies the Ædam Đavid sequence.
+Bear in mind that to me, this Year is really not 015.. it's actually officially 5776.
+In my reading of Herstory, The Declaration of Independence was Signed on July 4, 05536, as well as on July 4, 01776.
+Many of Us in the U|S⁺ are raised under more than One Calendar.
+At this time last Year, in 中国上海, i was working regularly under 3: The 中国的 Calendar, The Gregorian, and the Ævereet.. and the Gregorian is officially bad, and the Ævereet is, Well, often confusing for those who don't get into the very deep details of the lunary⁵ cycles.